jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 explicit specializations) and so it knows which base classes to look into in an attempt to find a function with the name `f`.

-### Does deal.II use features of C++2011 (formerly known as C++0x or C++1x)?
+### Does deal.II use features of C++11 (formerly known as C++0x or C++1x)?

 We strive to keep deal.II compatible with the previous C++ standard, C++98, to make sure that deal.II can be built by all widely available compilers on current and recent operating systems.
-This typically prevents the use of new language features until some five years after compilers first implement them reliably.
+This typically prevents the use of new language features.
+That said, we occasionally use things from C++11 for which we have backup solutions for compilers that do not provide them.

-That said, deal.II does use some elements of C++2011 that have been added to the C++ standard library.
-Specifically, this includes the `std::shared_ptr, std::function, std::bind, std::array, std::tuple` and `std::thread` facilities.
-We can do that because we can fall back to the implementation of these features available through the BOOST library whenever a compiler does not provide them.
-To this end, deal.II has a namespace `dealii::std_cxx1x` into which we either import a name such as `std::shared_ptr` through a `using` statement if the compiler provides it, or otherwise import the name `boost::shared_ptr`.
-Since the BOOST classes have in almost all instances the exact same interface as the standard classes, the use of a name such as `std_cxx1x::shared_ptr` transparently provides the necessary functionality in deal.II and user codes.
+The deal.II documentation has a page dedicated to the issue of what parts of C++11 we use and how this works: at http://dealii.org/developer/doxygen/deal.II/group__CPP11.html .

 ### Can I convert Triangulation cell iterators to DoFHandler cell iterators?